jimmlucas/wgs-metasociomic/README.md

 ## Requirements:
 The pipeline requires NextFlow and Docker on the target system.
 These are ofthen pre-intsalled on HPC systems.

+Nextflow - if you do not have install Nextflow, use the

+Docker:

 ## Process:

 The recommended way is to clone it from github: